Canons High School: High school

 In 1974 Downer Grammar School took in the pupils of Camrose Secondary Modern School (which had opened in 1932) to form Canons High School (on the Downer site), with the Camrose site becoming a middle school.
 Canons had been the name of one of the four houses of the grammar school, each named after a local former country estate.
 Mr Becker was the headmaster during this time.

 The school achieved Technology College status in 2002 and then gained a second vocational specialism.

 For many years Canons High School consisted of four year groups, with the first year group being Year 8.
 However, in September 2008, the school established a sixth form, adding two more years (Year 12 and 13) to the school.
 A new Sixth Form Centre opened in September 2009.
 In 2010/2011 the school changed its status from a Technology college to a Science college and changed its intake years to have Year 7's in attendance.

 Academy

 On 1 August 2011, Canons High School officially gained academy status.

 Ofsted

-The latest Ofsted report from Canons High School was on 27 March 2019 which was graded 'Requires Improvement'.
+The school's first inspection by Ofsted after becoming an academy was in 2013, when it was judged Outstanding.
+It was inspected again in 2019 and judged Requires Improvement.
+It was inspected again in 2023 and judged Good.
+As of 2024, this is the most recent inspection.